intuition-dev/intuDocs/managers/slides.md

 ### Intelligent Web Components

-- We are continously building and improving a library of ==**highly-reusable intelligent components**==.These components are compliant with Accelerated Mobile Pages standards and are become increasingly pervassive
+- We are continously building and improving a library of ==**highly-reusable intelligent components**==.These components are compliant with Accelerated Mobile Pages standards and are becoming increasingly pervassive.

 - A component based development allows us to **decrease costs by extending the usability** life of a codebase with well tested and solid approaches.